niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 > git commit -m "adding the html file"
 > git push origin master

 Now refresh your GitHub page.
 Success!
-All your files are now hosted at Github.com!
+All your files are now stored on Github.com!